DXHeroes/knowledge-base-content/practices/design_sprint.md

   - "research"
 short_description: A Design Sprint is a framework that reduces the risks associated with product development.
 It is an intense process done by a small team in just 3 - 5 days.
 tags:
+  - design sprint
+  - framework
   - process
   - product
   - validation
+  - lean canvas
+  - fail fast
+  - mvp
+  - retrospective
+  - value proposition
-  - framework
+  - feedback
-  - design sprint
+  - decision
 keywords:
+  - fail fast
+  - value proposition
+  - retrospective
   - map
   - sketch
-  - decide
+  - decision
   - prototype
   - test
   - decision maker